satyar73/ChatBot/docs/indexing_service.md

 ## 1. Overview
 The Indexing Service is responsible for:
-- Fetching content from various sources (Shopify, Google Drive)
+- Fetching content from various sources (Shopify, Google Drive --> supported now)
 - Processing and transforming content to embeddings
 - Indexing content to a vector database (Right now only Pinecone is supported)
 - Managing vector indexes